maxgrove42/Room.io/README.md

 - Pet Registration: Register pets and automatically check against apartment pet policies.
 - User and Pet Management: Update user profiles and pet information seamlessly.

+## Upcoming Features

+- Mark interest: View who is interested in an apartment and mark your own interest.
+- Display more detailed building and apartment information
+- Ensure security from SQL Injections and XSS attacks

 ## Setup and Installation

 ### Prerequisites